-Turtles will most certainly eat broccoli if it’s offered to them, but this does not mean they should eat it.
-There are several common vegetables that should not be given to turtles, and surprisingly, broccoli is one of them.
-While broccoli has many health benefits for humans, it is not good to give to your turtle on a regular basis.
+Turtles will most certainly eat broccoli if offered, but this does not mean they should eat it.
+There are several common vegetables that should not be given to turtles; surprisingly, broccoli is one of them.
+While broccoli has many health benefits for humans, it is not good to give to your turtle regularly.

 Why Shouldn’t Turtles Eat Broccoli?

-Broccoli is considered a superfood by many people due to the high amounts of fiber, protein, vitamins, and minerals that it contains.
+Broccoli is considered a superfood by many people due to its high amounts of fiber, protein, vitamins, and minerals.
 While broccoli can be fed to your turtle occasionally and likely won’t do much harm if given moderately, it’s best not to make it a part of their regular diet.